vanapallipremkumar/Currency-Converter/README.md

 ### Home Page
 	**NOTE 2:** If you did not logged and use the home route path to enter, the page will redirect to login page itself.
-	i)  Initally page will be loaded with all the 160 countries currencies according to 1 UAE Dirham.
+	i)   Initally page will be loaded with all the 160 countries currencies according to 1 UAE Dirham. ii)  You can search the country details by using their name, currency name, or amount. iii) All the countries are in alphabetical order with respect to the country codes. iv)  We can convert 1 country value to another country by changing the selection options.
+	v)   We can change API key without changing the code by entering the api key in to api key input field. vi)  We can logout from the page.
+Once you click logout, you will be redirected to signin page.
+You can't go backward to home page.

 ## API key